ogginger/gccdev/readme.txt

         a.
 Select the gcc kit from the dropdown menu when prompted.
         b.
 Select whether to automatically configure cmake tools when opening the directory.
     6. Press F1 and type/select CMake: Build.
+    7. Press F5 to launch and debug the main executable.